venables/venabl.es/src/pages/now.md

 ---
+layout: ../layouts/markdown-layout.astro
 title: What I'm Doing Now
-description: 'Matt Venables'' "now" page.'
+description: 'My "now" page.'
 ---

 - enjoying the changing weather in new england.